 What is ICHRA?
 An ICHRA, or Individual Coverage HRA, is a tax-advantaged tool that allows companies of any size to reimburse employees for health insurance with no contribution limits.
 Known as a "defined contribution" model or 401(K) style of insurance, ICHRA can be an alternative to or used in conjunction with traditional group insurance.

-Recent regulatory rules announced last summer set the stage for this new type of HRA, prioritizing accessibility for HRAs for business owners.
+Recent regulatory rules announced the summer of 2019 set the stage for this new type of HRA, prioritizing accessibility for HRAs for business owners.
 While HRAs have been around quite a while, ICHRA represents a new, superior model of health insurance that brings savings, predictability and flexibility for business owners and portability and personalization for workers.
 They are also an effective recruitment and retention tool.

 What is ICHRA?